preciofishbone/OmniaFx/docs/cli/README.md

 ## omnia certs export

-Export .cer and .key files from a .pfx or .cer file with a private key.
+To export .cer and .key files from a .pfx, .pem, or .cer file containing a private key, please use the following command:

 ##### Example<a id="example-certs-export"></a>
 ```